owlet42/kubeflow-docs/docs/introduction/ekf.rst

 ===================================================
-vSphere Enterprise Kubeflow Components and Features
+Freestone Kubeflow Components and Features
 ===================================================

-vSphere Enterprise Kubeflow distribution extends the capabilities of the Kubeflow platform with additional automation, reproducibility, portability, and security features.
-As we describe the components of vSphere Enterprise Kubeflow and their features below, we identify the gaps each feature to fill.
+Freestone Kubeflow distribution extends the capabilities of the Kubeflow platform with additional automation, reproducibility, portability, and security features.
+As we describe the components of Freestone Kubeflow and their features below, we identify the gaps each feature to fill.